 Both played straight and subverted in The Dresden Files with the three Knights of the Cross aka Knights of the Sword.
 Michael, the most prominently featured Knight, is a devout Catholic who fights demons, fallen angels, ghosts, vampires, dragons and evil sorcerers with a divinely powered sword and improbable luck courtesy of divine intervention.
 However, the other two Knights are a) a self-proclaimed agnostic who fights evil purely for the sake of serving the common good, and b) a Japanese man who was only baptized by accident (but tries to be a good Christian anyway now that he is one).
-Averting the usual Knight Templar tendencies of Church Militants, all these Knights are practically The Messiah and try to save even the most twisted and corrupted of humans even if it means risking their lives for it.
+Averting the usual Knight Templar tendencies of Church Militants, all these Knights are practically Messianic Archetypes and try to save even the most twisted and corrupted of humans even if it means risking their lives for it.
 In fact, it's in the job description.

 In short story "Warrior" we meet Father Douglas - U.S. Army chaplain, parish priest in Guatemala, Indonesia and Rwanda, sniper for the rangers, trained in demolitions, knowledgeable in magic.
 He's so ruthless that his handlers in the Ordo Malleus stop supporting him.